AllanChain/ProgramingNotes/docs/vim/TabSetting.md

 > And the struct of vim plugin:
 > <http://learnvimscriptthehardway.stevelosh.com/chapters/42.html#vimplugin>

-Finally, I wrote the config above to `~/.vim/after/settab.vim`.
-And problem solved!
+Then, I tried to write the config above to `~/.vim/after/settab.vim`.
+And problem is still there.

+> [Another](https://stackoverflow.com/questions/10893676/why-doesnt-setting-ts-4-in-vimrc-work) saied use `:verbose set tabstop?` to see where did the variable last set.

+And it showed it was in `~/.vim/view/xxxxx`.
+Then I deleted all files under it(the config still in `~/.vimrc`).
+Problem solved!